here for other contact

 Make sure your dog is currently vaccinated

 for rabies.
-Your veterinarian will give you a Certificate of
+Your veterinarian will give you a

 showing the expiration date for the vaccination.
 You may also